uliana-mykoliuk/to-do-list/README.md

 - add pagination - needed to real project
 - add search by task text
 ...

-There are place for a lot of improvements, I've done everything I could in my free time
+There are place for a lot of improvements, I've done everything I could in my free time, also didn't add eslinter because it was easier to make build on netlify without it